-The Committee comprises three non-executive directors (one of which acts as Chairman of the Committee) and the Chief Executive, the Head of HR and the Group Secretary attend.
+The Committee comprises a minimum of three non-executive directors (one of which acts as Chairman of the Committee) and the Chief Executive, the Head of HR and the Group Secretary attend.

-Further details regarding the remuneration policy are set out in the Directors Remuneration Report in the 2015 Annual Report and Accounts which are published on The Nottingham's website www.thenottingham.com.
+Further details regarding the remuneration policy and the role of Remuneration Committee are set out in the Directors Remuneration Report in the 2016 Annual Report and Accounts which are published on The Nottingham's website www.thenottingham.com.